jgbotello/Web-Science/HW9-Revisiting Web Archiving/Report.md

 Of the URIs that still terminate in a "200 OK" response, pick the 3 that have changed the most (based on the processed text).
 Use the Unix `diff` command or another text difference tool to explore the differences in the version pairs.
 What things have changed?

-## Submission

-You should be working in the private GitHub repo that I created for you in the [odu-cs432-websci organization](https://github.com/odu-cs432-websci/) (your repo URL should look something like https<nolink>://github.com/odu-cs432-websci/spr24-*username*/).

-If you are working locally, make sure that you have committed and pushed your local repo, including `HW9-report.md` and any images you reference, to GitHub.

-Submit the URL of your report (*not the URL of your repo*) in Canvas under HW9.
-This should be something like
-https<nolink>://github.com/odu-cs432-websci/spr24-*username*/blob/main/HW9-report.md

-*If you make changes to your report after submitting in Canvas, I will use the last commit time in your repo as your assignment submission time.*